Top Water Softener Company in Elizabethtown & Central PA

 Once Home Climates installs a water softener, the equipment is backed by a comprehensive 10-year tank warranty, 5-year parts, and 5-year labor warranty, so if something should go wrong with your system, you’re covered.

 You don’t have to live with funky-smelling water that dries your skin and makes cleaning an extra strenuous chore.
-To learn more about water softeners and water conditioning in Central Pennsylvania, contact Home Climates today.
+To learn more about water softeners and water conditioning in Elizabethtown and Central Pennsylvania, contact Home Climates today.
 We’re here to answer your questions and to learn more about your needs.